You’ve heard of digital marketing consulting.

 This is a big one in digital marketing, and anyone claiming the title of a consultant should have a well-rounded knowledge of what it is and how to improve it for each individual client.

-Here are some SEO statistics for 2019:
+Here are some SEO statistics as we head into 2021:

 SEO, as you likely know, is the optimization of websites for search engines.
 A consultant’s work typically involves: